Convergence of the method of reflections for particle suspensions in Stokes flows: Introduction

 To our knowledge, this is the first time that the method of reflections is studied in more general homogeneous Sobolev spaces.
 By Sobolev embedding, this allows to obtain estimates in $C^{0,\alpha}(\R^3)$.
 Moreover, for bounded clouds of particles, we prove convergence results in $L^\infty(\R^3)$ where we gain a factor in $\phi_0$ compared to $\dot W^{1,q}$ yielding best possible rates discussed in the previous subsection (see Corollary \ref{cor.average}).

 These results are expected to be very useful for dynamical problems such as particle sedimentation.
-In particular, we hope that our results allow to obtain rigorous results for the effective dynamics of particle suspensions at small volume fractions $\phi$ instead of $\phi \to 0$ as in \cite{Hofer18MeanField,Mecherbet18,Mecherbet19Cluster}.
-It is this regime where the dynamics of particle suspensions becomes entangled with the effective viscosity problem.
+In particular, we hope that our results allow to obtain rigorous results for the effective dynamics of particle suspensions at small volume fractions $\phi$ instead of $\phi \to 0$ as in \cite{Hofer18MeanField,Mecherbet18,Mecherbet19, HoeferSchubert21}.

+We point out that for the sake of simplicity, we only treat spherical particles in this paper.
+This has the benefit that some expressions become explicit, but all the results are expected to hold in for non-spherical particles, too.
+We refer to \cite{HillairetLacaveWu19} for a treatment of the method of reflections for non-spherical particles.

 The rest of the paper is organized as follows.
 In Section \ref{sec:mainResults}, we give precise definition of the method of reflections and the statements of the main results.
 In Section \ref{sec:relaxed}, we prove the main results for the relaxed method of reflections.
 In Section \ref{sec:L^2}, we prove the main result for the unrelaxed method, Theorem \ref{th:L^q.rate.phi}, in the Hilbert space $\dot H^1(\R^3)$.
 Relying on this result, we then generalize this result to $\dot W^{1,q}$ for any $1 < q < \infty$ in Section \ref{sec:L^p}.
 Finally, in Section \ref{sec:proofCorollary}, we prove the convergence result in $L^\infty$, Corollary \ref{cor.average}.